Taiwan cupwing

-The Taiwan cupwing or Taiwan wren-babbler (Pnoepyga formosana) is a species of passerine bird in the family Pnoepygidae.
+The Taiwan cupwing (Pnoepyga formosana), also known as Taiwan wren-babbler, is a species of passerine bird in the family Pnoepygidae.
 The species is endemic to the island of Taiwan.
 It was treated for a long time as a subspecies of the scaly-breasted cupwing.

 Description

 The bird is 8 to 9 cm long.
 The bird seems to be tailless, is olive-brown from above and the plumage has the pattern of fish scales on the chest.
 The Taiwan wren-babbler is very similar to the scaly-breasted cupwing, with pale-colored scales on an almost black surface.
 The wings and legs are shorter and the bird is more reddish-brown in color.